Actidose-Aqua Side Effects

 27. Hift RJ, Todd G, Meissner PN, Kirsch RE "Administration of oral activated charcoal in variegate porphyria results in a paradoxical clinical and biochemical deterioration."
 Br J Dermatol 149 (2003): 1266-9

-Not all side effects for Actidose-Aqua may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Actidose-Aqua may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Actidose-Aqua (charcoal)